Sugar Prices Undercut by the Outlook for Robust Global Supplies

-Sugar prices are under pressure today, with London sugar posting a 4.75-year nearest-futures low.
-The outlook for robust global sugar supplies is undercutting prices.
-On Thursday, NY sugar prices slumped to a 5-year nearest-futures low mainly due to higher sugar output in Brazil and talk of a global sugar surplus.
-On Wednesday, sugar trader Czarnikow boosted its global 2025/26 sugar surplus estimate to 8.7 MMT, up +1.2 MMT from a September estimate of 7.5 MMT.
+Sugar prices on Thursday settled mixed, with London sugar posting a 1-week high.
+The outlook for robust global sugar supplies has hammered sugar prices over the past month.
+On Monday, London sugar posted a new 4.75-year nearest-futures low, and last Thursday, NY sugar prices slumped to a 5-year nearest-futures low, mainly due to higher sugar output in Brazil and talk of a global sugar surplus.
+Last Wednesday, sugar trader Czarnikow boosted its global 2025/26 sugar surplus estimate to 8.7 MMT, up +1.2 MMT from a September estimate of 7.5 MMT.

+However, London sugar rose on Thursday amid fund short-covering, as the December London white sugar contract will expire on Friday.

+NY sugar initially posted a 2.5-week high on Thursday as short covering this week temporarily pushed prices higher on signs that India may export less sugar than initially expected.
+On Monday, Bloomberg reported that India's food ministry is considering a proposal to allow sugar mills to export 1.5 MMT in the 2025/26 season, below earlier estimates of 2 MMT.
+India introduced a quota system for sugar exports in 2022/23 after late rain reduced production and limited domestic supplies.

 Signs of a larger sugar crop in India, the world's second-largest producer, are undercutting prices after the India Sugar Mill Association (ISMA) on Tuesday raised its 2025/26 India sugar production estimate to 31 MMT from an earlier forecast of 30 MMT, up +18.8% y/y.
 The ISMA also cut its estimate for sugar used for ethanol production in India to 3.4 MMT from a July forecast of 5 MMT, which may allow India to boost its sugar exports.